-- Identify the areas of risk and exposure of the various types of agricultural loans that affect profitability, liquidity and capital. - Discuss concepts for the proper loan structure of agricultural loans to minimize risk to financial institutions. - Effectively analyze the cash flow from various agricultural borrowers to determine the borrowers' ability to repay. - Analyze and assess certain current market conditions affecting various types of agricultural loans, such as vineyards, dairy, grain/corn, fruit, livestock and more. - Identify accounting implications affecting agricultural loans and underwriting practices.
+- identify the areas of risk and exposure for various types of agricultural loans that affect profitability, liquidity and capital - discuss concepts for proper structuring of agricultural loans to minimize risk to financial institutions - analyze the cash flow from various agricultural borrowers to determine the borrowers' ability to repay - analyze and assess certain current market conditions affecting various types of agricultural loans, such as vineyards, dairy, grain/corn, fruit, livestock, and more - identify accounting implications affecting agricultural loans and underwriting practices.

-The Agricultural Lending class is intended for commissioned examiners who have a working knowledge of agricultural loans.
+The Agricultural Lending class is intended for commissioned examiners who have a limited knowledge of agricultural loans.